NTSB Report in Fatal Bus-Truck Crash Identifies Problem in Commercial Bus Flammability Standards

 Commercial Passenger Vehicles Have Inferior Interior Fire Performance Standards

 The fire the gutted the commercial truck and bus spread more quickly and burned more intensely than expected by regulators at the NTSB.
 The NTSB concluded that the Federal Motor Vehicle Safety Standard (FMVSS) 302 which governs and sets forth the required burn resistance for materials used in the passenger compartments of buses and trucks as insufficient.
-While the standard is intended to reduce the incidence of life-altering injuries and fatalities due to a post-crash fire, the standard does not adequately address the unique factors presented by larger commercial vehicles.
-In fact, the NTSB states that FMVSS 302’s flammability testing is insufficient because the test only involve a small-scale fire source in its test method.
+While the purpose was to reduce the incidence of life-altering injuries and fatalities due to a post-crash fire, the standard does not adequately address the unique factors presented by larger commercial vehicles.
+In fact, the NTSB states that FMVSS 302’s flammability testing is insufficient because the test only involves a small fire source in its test method.
 While such a simulated fire would adequately represent a fire originating from an unextinguished cigarette or matches, it is not a representative model for bus fires.
-Common causes for bus fires are more regularly reported as due to engine fires, wheel-well fires, and post-crash fuel-fed fires.
+Common causes for bus fires are more regularly reported as due to engine and wheel fire, and post-crash fuel fires.
 Aside from FMVSS 302 being a poor fit to address this hazard, NTSB also concludes that the standard itself is obsolete.
-The agency writes, “this standard is outdated and less discriminating than the flammability standards applied in other modes of transportation under US Department of Transportation safety oversight, such as aviation and rail.”

 NTSB issued recommendations to both National Highway Traffic Safety Administration (NHTSA) and Federal Motor Carrier Safety Administration (FMCSA).
 Recommendations to NHTSA included revising FMVSS 302 to include the more stringent interior flammability and smoke emission standards that have already been adopted for use in the rail transportation and commercial aviation industries.
 Furthermore, NTSB recommended that new bus designs include a secondary emergency exit door to speed the egress of passengers following a severe accident or in the event of a vehicle fire.